SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Description</b></summary>

-Once a core set of common attributes has been agreed upon and the draft data model is stable enough, the set of controlled vocabularies, for those attributes where a controlled vocabulary is needed, needs to be analysed.
+Once a core set of common attributes has been agreed upon and the draft OOTS data model for specific evidence types is stable enough, the set of controlled vocabularies, for those attributes where a controlled vocabulary is needed, needs to be analysed.

-The editors create a table with the common attributes along one dimension and the local implementations along the other dimension, placing the controlled vocabularies suggested in the cells.
-Along with the controlled vocabularies, the Working Group is tasked to propose usage notes for all the attributes agreed upon.
+The editors create a table with the common attributes along one axis and the local implementations along the other, placing the controlled vocabularies suggested in the cells.
+Along with the controlled vocabularies, the Working Group is tasked with proposing usage notes for all the attributes agreed upon.

 </details>